-Tardigrade - Wikipedia Tardigrades ( ˈtɑːrdɪɡreɪdz ⓘ), [1] known colloquially as water bears or moss piglets, [2] are a phylum of eight-legged segmented micro-animals They were first described by the German zoologist Johann August Ephraim Goeze in 1773, who called them Kleiner Wasserbär 'little water bear'
+Tardigrade - Wikipedia Tardigrades ( ˈtɑːrdɪɡreɪdz ⓘ), [1] also known as water bears or moss piglets, [2] are a phylum of eight-legged segmented micro-animals They were first described by the German zoologist Johann August Ephraim Goeze in 1773, who called them Kleiner Wasserbär 'little water bear'

 Tardigrade | Facts Lifespan | Britannica Tardigrade, any of more than 1,100 species of tiny invertebrates that make up the phylum Tardigrada These tiny creatures are considered to be close relatives of arthropods, and they live in a variety of habitats worldwide